 Almost all lawn grasses are classified as either "cool season" (meaning they do better in the North) or "warm season" (better adapted to southern gardens).
-The information in this article will help you select varieties that will grow well in your climate and under the conditions present in your yard.
+Our grass information will help you select varieties that will grow well in your climate and under the conditions present in your yard.

-Warm-season grasses are adapted to the South, growing best in hot weather, and going brown and dormant when temperatures dip to freezing.
 Zoysia is the most winter hardy of the southern grasses and is sometimes grown up to Zone 7.
 It stays brown all winter in cold-winter areas, however, and is slow to green up in spring.
 It's a dense grass that's somewhat tolerant of shade and grows best in the upper South.
 Bermuda grass is suited to Florida and the Gulf Coast and thrives when it gets abundant water.
-It wears well, staying green longer than other warm-season grasses.
 St. Augustine grass is a coarse grass, adapted to the humid coastal areas of the South.
 It is not tolerant of freezing weather or much shade but stands up to sun and high traffic.
 Bermuda grass is common to the mild-winter West Coast and southern regions.
-Some varieties can be started from seed, while others are grown only from sod or sprigs.